vuejs/docs/src/guide/component-basics.md

 app.mount('#blog-post-demo')
 ```

 When a value is passed to a prop attribute, it becomes a property on that component instance.
-The value of that property is accessible within the template, just like any other property of the component instance.
+The value of that property is accessible within the template, just like any other component property.

 A component can have as many props as you like and, by default, any value can be passed to any prop.